jslefche/piecewiseSEM/cran-comments.md

 ## Update package
-This is a bug fix update.
+This is a major update introducing new functionality.

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 ## NOTES
-* There were no notes.
+1 NOTE corresponding to cran-comments.md in the top level.

 ## Test environments
 * local OS X install, R 3.4.1